DHTMLX/docs-suite/docs/grid/api/grid_subrow_config.md

 ## Parameters

-The `subRow` property is a callback function which is called with the row object as a parameter and returns an HTML string or a constructor of a subGrid (or any other nested Suite component).
+The `subRow` property is a callback function which is called with the row object as a parameter and returns HTML as string or a constructor of a subGrid (or any other nested Suite component).

 ### Example